Kitware/CMake/Help/command/target_link_libraries.rst

 for linking.
 If policy :policy:`CMP0022` is not ``NEW``, then this mode also appends libraries to the :prop_tgt:`LINK_INTERFACE_LIBRARIES` and its per-configuration equivalent.

-This signature is for compatibility only.
-Prefer the ``INTERFACE`` mode instead.

 Libraries specified as ``debug`` are wrapped in a generator expression to correspond to debug builds.
 If policy :policy:`CMP0022` is